 Question: What is the Color of a Neon Light?
-Answer: As in just about all gaseous discharge lamps, the color that neon lights glow is set by several factors, including:
+Answer: As in just about all gaseous discharge lamps, they establish the color that neon lights glow by manipulating several factors, including:

 - The type of gas inside the neon light’s glass tubing.

 - The amount gas (pressure) inside the tube.

 - Also, the type of fluorescent coating on the inside surface of the tubing.

 - The color of the glass tubing itself.

 - Combinations of the above factors can produce colors in neon lights that span the entire visible spectrum and beyond.

 - Plus, to a much lesser degree, the amount of voltage applied can affect the emitted light color.

 For an explanation of each of these color-determining factors, see below.

 There are primarily two colorless, odorless gasses used in this form of gas discharge light: neon (of course) and mercury vapor.
 Plus, they use several other gasses as well, either separately or in combination, to control what color you ultimately get from a neon light.
 These include hydrogen for a deep red light, helium for yellow, mercury in the blue-based neon lamps and signs, and, though seen infrequently, carbon dioxide for white light.

 Mercury vapor, when placed inside a clear, non coated glass tube, and subjected to a couple thousand volts of electricity, glows a sort of gentle blue color.
-This shade can be observed in street lights when they first come on and they are still very dim.
+You can see this shade in street lights when they first come on and they are still very dim.

 On the other hand, use neon gas, and you get a fiery, coal red glow such as seen coming from neon light beer signs.
 Neon requires higher voltages to create and sustain ionization in the colorful neon light.
 Further, the amount of voltage required to get a healthy red glow from neon depends on the pressure of the neon gas inside as well as the length of the tube.
 A five-foot long tube filled with neon requires about 7000 volts to glow.
-Neon lights containing neon gas are said to be “red-based” while the neon lights utilizing mercury vapor are known as “blue-based” neon lights.
+Red base neon lights contain neon, while blue base lights have mercury vapor.